4. Data and Functionality

 of entropy.

-The complexity of a total function itself is the number of possible functions that can satisfy the type signature: the output to the power of the input.
+The complexity of a total function is the number of possible functions that can satisfy the type signature: the output to the power of the input.

 -